Nablaaa/CompetitionAssay/README.md

 ### Step 1 - Denoising
 The first part is denoising using **noise2void** ([GitHub](https://github.com/juglab/n2v), [paper](https://arxiv.org/abs/1811.10980)).
 This can be done on your machine with the Denoise_Imgs.py script, but also on Google Colab with the example script "noise2void_prediction.ipynb".
 The advantage of Google Colab is that you do not need to install tensorflow on your computer and you can use the GPU of Google Colab for the denoising.
 The disadvantage is that you need to upload your data to Google Drive and download it again after the denoising.

 For making the predictions, it is necessary to load the pretrained model.
-This can be found under the following link: TODO: [add here a link to the model - responsibility of the lab]
+This can be found under the following link: <br>
+`TODO: [add here a link to the model - responsibility of the lab]`

 The denoised files are automatically saved in a folder together with your files.
 The folder is called "denoised".